suptalentdev/electrs/.github/ISSUE_TEMPLATE/bug.md

 **Describe the bug**
 A clear and concise description of what the bug is.

-**Electrs version**
-Which version of `electrs` do you use?
-Please try to use newest version if possible.
-If it's not the newest version why you can't try the newest one?

 **To Reproduce**
 Steps to reproduce the behavior: